zcutlip/pyonepassword/ITEM_VALIDATION.md

 non_conformant_item = op.item_get("Example Login", relaxed_validation=True)
 ```

-Future queries will not have relaxed validaiton unless the caller continues to pass `relaxed_validation=True`.
+Future queries will not have relaxed validation unless the caller continues to pass `relaxed_validation=True`.

 The following methods on `OP` objects all have this optional kwarg: